Dynamic phases induced by two-level system defects on driven qubits: Conclusions

-\emph{Conclusions} -- We obtain an analytic description of the evolution of a superconducting qubit under the simultaneous influence of a coherent two-level system (cTLS) reflecting the role of a junction defect in a thermal bath and of an external microwave driving field.
+We obtain an analytic description of the evolution of a superconducting qubit under the simultaneous influence of a coherent two-level system (cTLS) reflecting the role of a junction defect in a thermal bath and of an external microwave driving field.
 By solving a master equation in the continuous $(\alpha,\alpha^{\ast})$-plane of coherent state, we has described the thermalization process undergone by the qubit according to an effective temperature determined by the level spacing of the cTLS relative to that of the qubit.
 The strength of the driving competes with the couplings of the cTLS to the qubit and the environment to determine the effective qubit relaxation, which are classifiable into four phases of distinct dynamic behaviors.
 The competition has the qubit converge to a limit cycle of finite radius on the quadrature plane, where the rate of convergence is shown through a Poincare map.
+We also note that a more general scenario would arise when the relaxation is induced by multiple cTLS.
+The dynamics of the qubit becomes more intricate and it would be a subject of investigation in future research endeavors.